dvreeze/yaidom/docs/someXmlGotchas.rst

 for example by leaving it to JAXP (or to JAXP and the yaidom user!) to deal with the issue.

-Foremost yaidom does only one thing, and tries to do that well, namely represent parsed XML as Scala-ish immutable thread-safe DOM-like trees, that can be queried well.
+Foremost yaidom does only one thing, and tries to do that well, namely represent parsed XML as Scala-ish immutable thread-safe DOM-like trees, that can be queried in a Scala-ish way.

 In any case, to use yaidom effectively, one must be familiar with JAXP, and with configuration of JAXP parsers and transformers.